Only by working together with partners can we end child poverty

 "Partnering and collaboration wherever we work delivers the very best results for the world's vulnerable children"

 We are pleased to work with thousands of partners.
 Those who work with us globally include:

 No organisation or government working alone can solve child vulnerability.
-World Vision believes that only by working together with children, their communities, and our supporters and partners, the lives of the world’s most vulnerable children can be transformed.
+World Vision believes that only by working together with children, their communities, and our supporters and partners, can the lives of the world’s most vulnerable children be transformed.

 We measure our partnering practice and make sure it is fully aligned to global humanitarian standards.
 This is part of upholding our commitments to the Grand Bargain, and applies to all of our work in development, fragile and humanitarian emergency contexts and advocacy.